robertpeteuil/aws-quick-cli/README.md

 Note: the non-sudo installation requires that you add the `~/bin` directory to your PATH via your shell profile (either ~/.profile, ~/.bash_profile or ~/.bash_rc depending on your OS.)

-Configure the AWS CLI utilities using your AWS Access Key ID # and AWS Secret Access Key and the command:
+#### Configure the AWS CLI utilities
+- Configuration requires using your AWS Access Key ID # and AWS Secret Access Key
+- If you dont have these, check here for more information on getting started with [AWS-CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)
+- Check here for more information on [configuring the AWS-CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)

+To configure the AWS-CLI run the command:

 ```shell
 $ aws configure
 ```

-Check here for more information on [configuring the AWS-CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)